Paper mill: History

-Historical investigations into the origin of the paper mill are complicated by differing definitions and loose terminology from modern authors: Many modern scholars use the term to refer indiscriminately to all kinds of mills, whether powered by humans, by animals or by water.
+Historical investigations into the origin of the paper mill are complicated by differing definitions and loose terminology from modern authors: Many modern scholars use the term to refer indiscriminately to all kinds of mills, whether powered by humans, by animals, or by water.
 Their propensity to refer to any ancient paper manufacturing center as a "mill", without further specifying its exact power source, has increased the difficulty of identifying the particularly efficient and historically important water-powered type.

 Human and animal-powered mills

-The use of human and animal powered mills was known to Muslim and Chinese papermakers.
-However, evidence for water-powered paper mills is elusive among both prior to the 11th century.
-The general absence of the use of water-powered paper mills in Muslim papermaking prior to the 11th century is suggested by the habit of Muslim authors at the time to call a production center not a "mill", but a "paper manufactory".
+The use of human and animal-powered mills was known to Muslim and Chinese papermakers.
+However, evidence for water-powered paper mills is elusive before the 11th century.
+The general absence of the use of water-powered paper mills in Muslim papermaking before the 11th century is suggested by the habit of Muslim authors at the time to call a production center not a "mill", but a "paper manufactory".

 Scholars have identified paper mills in Abbasid-era Baghdad in 794–795.
 The evidence that waterpower was applied to papermaking at this time is a matter of scholarly debate.
 In the Moroccan city of Fez, Ibn Battuta speaks of "400 mill stones for paper".
-Since Ibn Battuta does not mention the use of water-power and such a number of water-mills would be grotesquely high, the passage is generally taken to refer to human or animal force.
+Since Ibn Battuta does not mention the use of waterpower and such some watermills would be grotesquely high, the passage is generally taken to refer to human or animal force.